pedrolara-boop/StashStudioSync/README.md

   - Parent studios (automatically creates or links parent studios)
   - URLs
   - Images
-  - StashDB and ThePornDB IDs
+  - StashDB and ThePornDB IDs (using UUIDs for ThePornDB)
+- Intelligent fuzzy matching for studios with slightly different names
 - Can be run as a Stash plugin or standalone script
 - Supports batch processing or individual studio updates(script only)
 - Intelligently handles parent/child studio relationships